coldiary/react-image-mapper/README.md

 |**href**|*string*|Target link for a click in the zone (note that if you provide a onClick prop, `href` will be prevented)|

 ## Dynamic scaling
-When a parent component updates the 'width' prop on `<ImageMapper>`, the area coordinates also have to be scaled.
-This can be accomplied by specifying both the new 'width' and a constant 'imgWidth'. 'imgWidth' is the width of the original image. `<ImageMapper>` will calculate the new coordinates for each area.
+When a parent component updates the *width* prop on `<ImageMapper>`, the area coordinates also have to be scaled.
+This can be accomplied by specifying both the new *width* and a constant *imgWidth*. *imgWidth* is the width of the original image. `<ImageMapper>` will calculate the new coordinates for each area.
 For example:
 ```javascript
 /*assume that image is actually 1500px wide*/